Cogito2012/OpenTAL/README.md

 ## Citation
-If you find this project useful for your research, please use the following BibTeX entry.
+If you find this project useful for your research, please use the following BibTeX entries.
 ```
 @InProceedings{Bao_2022_CVPR,
-    author    = {Wentao Bao, Junwen Chen, Qi Yu, Yu Kong},
+    author    = {Wentao Bao, Qi Yu, Yu Kong},
     title     = {OpenTAL: Towards Open Set Temporal Action Localization},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
     year      = {2022}
 }
 ```